Types of Property Investment in the USA for Foreigners

-Industrial real estate investments can consist of everything from industrial warehouses leased to distribution centers or over long-term agreements for storage units’ facilities and even car washes!
+Industrial real estate investments can comprise industrial warehouses leased to distribution centers or over long-term agreements for storage units’ facilities and even car washes!

 Industrial real estate investments often have significant fees and service revenue streams.

-These are targeted to generate sales from customers use the facility temporarily.
+They target these to generate sales from customers who use the facility temporarily.

-It can be modeled after adding coin-operated vacuum cleaners at a car wash.
+They can model it after adding coin-operated vacuum cleaners at a car wash.

 Sometimes it’s a coin-operated vending machine for filtered water.